-The WA Youth Theatre Company is set to turn twenty-five next year and is looking forward to showcasing what the evolution that quarter century has allowed for.
-Since 1990 WAYTCo has provided thousands of young Western Australians the opportunity to engage in theatre through performance, workshops, directing, writing and technical and production roles, and memorable experiences for 100s of 1000s of audience members.
+Since 1990 WA Youth Theatre has provided thousands of young Western Australians the opportunity to engage in theatre through performance, workshops, directing, writing and technical and production roles, and memorable experiences for hundreds of thousands of audience members.

 The company, routed in ‘learning through doing’, production based training, has delivered a diverse range of large cast, classical and contemporary text-based plays and original developmental works – while generating career pathways for many artists who continue to contribute to our national theatre and performance culture today.

 The company has forged clear pathways for young performers, crew and creative, successfully training and promoting young theatre artists; offering capability and confidence boosting experiences for our members while providing key employment opportunities for many emerging artists bridging the gap between study and professional engagement.
-WA talent such as Tim Minchin, Jefferey J Fowler, William O’Mahonney, Claire Hooper, Bryan Woltjen, Steve McCall and our own new Artisitic Director Renato Fabretti have been offered that crucial early (often first!) professional engagement needed to get them across the threshold toward a fulltime professional career – be that as directors, writers, designers or arts managers.
+WA talent such as Tim Minchin, Jeffrey J Fowler, William O’Mahonney, Claire Hooper, Bryan Woltjen and Steve McCall have been offered that crucial first professional engagement needed to get them across the threshold toward a fulltime professional career – be that as directors, actors, writers, designers or arts managers.

-A great number of our members, including our artistic patron Tim Minchin, have gone on from key experiences in our theatre productions to careers that span not only theatre performance and production, but also careers with increasing presence in national and international film productions – Kelly Paterniti (Cops, Sucker Punch), Megan Holloway (a Belvoir Theatre Company regular), Amanda Woodhams (Black Swan Theatre Company and Cloudstreet for TV), Liam Graham (The Legend of Gavin Tanner, Greenfield and Psorosis) - whilst many others have taken the confidence, creativity and capability honed at WAYTCo on to work as independent theatre artists - award winners The Cutting Room Floor’s Scott Corbett and Zoe Hollyoak - or on to further training as the handpicked students of WAAPA and NIDA here in Australia or to elite vocational schools like The Lee Strasberg Theatre and Film Institute, The Stella Adler Studio of Acting and Atlantic in the US.
+A great number of our members have gone on from key experiences in our theatre productions to careers that span not only theatre performance and production, but also careers with increasing presence in national and international film productions – Katherine Langford (13 Reasons Why), Daisy Coyle (Black Swan Theatre Company- Lighthouse Girl), Kelly Paterniti (Cops, Sucker Punch), Megan Holloway (a Belvoir Theatre Company regular), Amanda Woodhams (Black Swan Theatre Company and Cloudstreet for TV), Liam Graham (The Legend of Gavin Tanner, Greenfield and Psorosis) - whilst many others have taken the confidence, creativity and capability honed at WA Youth Theatre on to work as independent theatre artists (The Cutting Room Floor’s Scott Corbett and Zoe Hollyoak), or on to further training as the handpicked students of West Australian Academy of Performing Arts (WAAPA) and National Institute for Dramatic Art (NIDA) here in Australia or to elite vocational schools like The Strasburg Institute and Atlantic in the United States.

-WAYTCO has recently produced successful productions of Another Twin, MINE, Clark in Sarejevo, D.N.A., and the devised trilogy Earth, Wind & Fire as well as performances integrated within the Perth City arts celebration of Fringe Festival’s in 600 Seconds at The Blue Room Theatre.
+WA Youth Theatre has recently produced successful productions of Crave, The Dreaming Hill, Punk Rock, Fish Out Of Water (Drop Dead), MINE, D.N.A., and the devised trilogy Earth, Wind & Fire as well as performances integrated within the Perth City arts celebration of Fringe Festival’s Including devised shows, The Lonely Playground, 2017, and On the Face of Things, 2016 as well is in 600 Seconds at The Blue Room Theatre in 2014.